eldimious/express-error-handler/README.md

   </a>
 </p>

-> Simple middleware to handle errors for JSON APIs in development and production environments.
+> Simple Express.js middleware middleware to handle errors for APIs and return correct status, error message and trace.

 ## Install